kengu/antz/README.md

 cmake --build build/darwin --target ant_discovery
 ```

-If you have a ANT+ USB dongle connected to you development machine, run
+If you have an ANT+ USB dongle connected to your development machine, run
 ```bash
 sh ./ant_discovery/Bin/ant_discovery
 ```